 Ilan Guedj is a Principal at Bates White.
 He has testified on matters relating to various financial instruments and investments, as well as on the risk level of those instruments.
 In his role as an economics and finance expert, Dr. Guedj conducts quantitative analyses such as sampling and extrapolation, causation and liability, and damages estimation.
 He focuses on litigation in the financial industry, including stock drops, ERISA matters, and commercial disputes.
 Dr. Guedj has also served as a consulting expert on antitrust litigations involving financial products and institutions, such as the LIBOR litigation.
-Prior to Bates White, he was involved in damages and liability estimation in mass tort cases such as the PB oil spill.
+Prior to Bates White, he was involved in damages and liability estimation in mass tort cases such as the BP oil spill.

 Dr. Guedj was an Assistant Professor of Finance at the University of Texas in Austin and received his PhD in Financial Economics from the Massachusetts Institute of Technology.

 BSc, Industrial Engineering and Management, Operations Research, Technion – Israel Institute of Technology

 EXPERT Q&A SERIES